Pumpkin Margarita

 Reposado tequilas or gold tequilas have a golden hue and aged in oak.
 It’s used for premium mixed drinks and is more expensive.

-Caramel coloring can sometimes added to the gold tequilas, so if you go for gold, definitely find one that says 100% agave, especially if you have dietary restrictions.
+Caramel coloring can sometimes be added to the gold tequilas, so if you go for gold, definitely find one that says 100% agave, especially if you have dietary restrictions.

 As far as flavor profiles, there is not much difference when mixed.